Butter Pecan Cake Recipe with Box Mix combines the convenience of a ready-made cake mix with the rich, nutty flavor of butter pecans.

 Instructions

-In a large bowl, combine the butter pecan cake mix, water, vegetable oil, and eggs.
-Mix until the batter is smooth and well blended, about 2 minutes on medium speed.
+In a large mixing bowl, combine the butter pecan cake mix, water, vegetable oil, and eggs.
+Mix with an electric mixer or whisk until smooth and well combined.

-In another bowl, beat the softened cream cheese and butter until creamy.
-Gradually add powdered sugar, one cup at a time, beating well after each addition.
-Mix in the vanilla extract until smooth and fluffy.
+In a large bowl, beat the softened cream cheese and butter together until creamy and smooth.
+Gradually add powdered sugar, beating well after each addition.
+Mix in the vanilla extract.
+Continue beating until fluffy.

-Once the cake is cool, spread the frosting evenly over the top.
-Sprinkle with toasted pecans for a crunchy finish.
+Once the cake is completely cooled, spread the cream cheese frosting evenly over the top.
+Garnish with extra toasted pecans for a crunchy finish.
+Slice and serve!

 Special Note: